CircleCI-Public/config-preview-sdk/docs/executors.md

       - run: echo "how are ya?"
 ```

-You can also refer to executors other orbs.
-In fact, users of your orb can invoke its executors,
+You can also refer to executors from other orbs.
+Users of an orb can invoke its executors.
-namespaced with your orb name.
 For example, `foo-orb` could define the `bar` executor:

 ```yaml
 # yaml from foo-orb